apcountryman/toolchain-parallax_p8x32a/README.md

 - Parallax P8X32A Propeller Binutils ? + (tested with 2.21)
 - propeller-load ? + (program does not report version)

+## Usage

+### Finding Tools
+This toolchain expects to find `propeller-elf-gcc`, `propeller-elf-g++`, the associated binary utilities, and `propeller-load` in the path(s) searched by CMake `find_program()`.
+If the toolchain fails to locate tools, consult the documentation of `find_program()`.

+### Addling Loader Targets
+To add load targets for an executable, use the `parallax_p8x32a_add_load_target()` function provided by the toolchain.
+For an executable `foo`, this function adds build target `foo-load` for loading the executable.

+`parallax_p8x32a_add_load_target()` has only one required parameter, the name of the executable to create load targets for.
+For details on the optional arguments, and what they default to when not provided, consult `parallax_p8x32a_add_load_target()`'s documentation found in the `toolchain.cmake` file.

+### Optional CMake Variables
+In addition to providing a method for adding load targets for executables, an optional convenience cache variable is provided for setting the used memory model.
+For details on this variable, see the `toolchain.cmake` file.
+Usage of this variable is demonstrated in the root `CMakeLists.txt` file for the example programs.

 ## git Hooks
 To install this repository's git hooks, run the `install` script which is located in the `hooks` directory.